FRANCE

 I haven’t done this but it’s at the top of my list for my next visit.
 A fellow Paris-lover told me that her evening at a jazz club in the Latin Quarter was one of the best nights she and her husband have ever had, not just in Paris but anywhere!

-Famous and highly recommended Jazz caves – called such because they are in the basement and typically have walls made of stone – include Le Caveau de la Huchette.
-The building dates to the 16th century, but became a jazz club in 1949.
+Famous and highly recommended Jazz caves — called such because they are in the basement and typically have walls made of stone — include Le Caveau de la Huchette.
+The building dates to the 16th century but became a jazz club in 1946.
+It is open every day, yearround.

 Le Caveau des Oubliettes is another popular option.
 I will update this once I’ve experienced it myself.